USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

   setenv CTM_CONC_1      "MPI:\$OUTDIR/CCTM_CONC_\${CTM_APPL}.nc -v"       #> On-Hour Concentrations

-For further directions on installation of PIO please contact David Wong at wong.david-c@epa.gov
+For further directions on installation of PIO or if you encounter difficulties using the PIO feature, please contact David Wong at wong.david-c@epa.gov

 ## D.4 Reference: